fieldtrip/website/development/project/fwdarch2.md

 ## method 13

 From seg TO seg
-All morphological operators, e.g. imopen [Back](#Dealing with the geometry of the forward model)
+All morphological operators, e.g., imopen [Back](#Dealing with the geometry of the forward model)

 ## method 14